firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 highlighted those ones in bold.
 Brief technical details of how the adversary could exploit the weakness are included with each one.

-Let's begin with the most powerful type of adversary considered by our model.
+Let's begin with the most powerful kind of adversary considered by our model.

 ## Lightwalletd-Compromising Adversary